mubashrawaqar/Animal-Classifier-ResNet50./README.md

 * `animal_resnet50_final.pth` - *Hosted on Hugging Face (File size >100MB)*.

 ## 🧠 Reflections & Learning
 The biggest hurdle wasn't the code—it was the data.
-Real-world datasets are messy.
+Real world datasets are messy.
 Handling hidden system files, cleaning empty directories, and optimizing memory usage for a 100MB model on a free-tier server taught me more about **Software Engineering** than a textbook ever could.

 ---
 *Created with 🐾 as part of my BSCS Semester Project.*